loadstring1/antiskid-v14/README.md

 game:GetObjects("rbxassetid://16534611190")[1].Parent=workspace
 ```

-# Things that i did or fixed for this update:
+# Things that i did or fixed for this update
 1. Fixed type checker making errors when i do smth like script.Modules in AntiSkidStarter (lol rojo fixed it with rojo sourcemap very op)

 todo (if somebody cares enough to help with it):